Individual Therapy: Individual therapy is available for children and adolescents who are experiencing difficulties with their emotions or behavior.

 Applied Behavioral Analysis Services

 Applied Behavior Analysis (ABA) is the process of implementing basic behavioral interventions to create meaningful behavior changes.
 ABA is based on the science of learning and behavior.
 ABA uses these interventions to increase desired or socially appropriate behaviors and decrease behaviors that create barriers for individuals or cause harm to themselves or others.
 Data is recorded during implementing these behavioral interventions to determine the effectiveness of the interventions and make ongoing treatment decisions.
-ABA services are typically provided to children, youth, or young adults diagnosed on the Autism Spectrum and include:
+ABA services are typically provided to children, youth, or young adults diagnosed with Autism Spectrum Disorders (ASD) and include:

 - Both Behavior Consultants or Assistant Behavior Consultants provide an assessment of the child’s strengths and skill deficits based upon observation and data collection.
 They design interventions to support a child, youth, or young adult to increase skills and decrease undesirable behaviors.